odedia/odedia.github.io/tutorials/_posts/2019-4-1-pcf-on-azure-the-hard-way.md

 CREDHUB_KEY=<choose a secure key over 21 characters long>
 NOTIFICATIONS_EMAIL=<your email>
 ```
-source the .env file and add to the env of .bashrc:
+Source the .env file and add to the env of .bashrc:
 ```
 source ~/.env
 echo "source ~/.env" >> ~/.bashrc